The University of Queensland (UQ) is Australia’s most awarded university for teaching*.

 For more than a century, UQ’s exceptional study experiences, research excellence and collaborative partnerships have delivered knowledge leadership for a better world.

-Across UQ’s three campuses, our 6,962 staff and 53,700 students – including almost 20,000 postgraduates and approximately 20,000 international students from 135 countries – teach, research and study.
+Across UQ’s three campuses, our 7,200 staff and 54,925 students – including almost 20,000 postgraduates and approximately 20,000 international students from 142 countries – teach, research and study.

 With a strong focus on teaching excellence, UQ attracts the majority of Queensland’s high achievers, as well as top interstate and overseas students.

-UQ’s 276,000 graduates are an engaged network of global alumni spanning more than 170 countries, and include more than 14,800 PhDs.
+UQ’s 280,000 graduates are an engaged network of global alumni, who span more than 170 countries, and include more than 15,400 PhDs.

-With a 2018 operating revenue of $1.97 billion, including over $583 million in research investment, UQ’s six faculties and eight globally recognised research institutes cover a remarkable breadth of teaching and research.
+With a 2019 operating revenue of $2.19 billion, including more than $452 million in research investment, UQ’s six faculties and eight globally recognised research institutes cover a remarkable breadth of teaching and research.

-* This ranking is measured by the Impact indicator P, P (top 10 per cent), and PP (top 10 per cent) with fractional counting.
+** This ranking is measured by the Impact indicator P, P (top 10 per cent), and PP (top 10 per cent) with fractional counting.